-Welcome to our complete guide to the Peekapoo.
-An adorable mixed breed that is finding it’s way into hearts around the world.
+Welcome to our complete guide to the Pekingese Poodle mix, an adorable mixed breed that is finding it’s way into hearts around the world.

-We’ll look at what you can expect from a Pekingese Poodle mix and whether this gorgeous little dog will be the right fit for your family.
+We’ll look at what you can expect from a Peekapoo and whether this gorgeous little dog will be the right fit for your family.

 When it comes to love, affection, and companionship, the Peekapoo has a lot to offer.